mmdrozd/Methods/Assignments/14_Final-Class-Project/Final-Class-Project.md

 fork of the REMARK repository

-So, if your GitHubID were BalassaB, and your project was BalssaSamuelson, when you issue the PR saying that your REMARK is ready, from a bash shell I would perform the following steps:
+So, if your GitHubID were BalassaB, and your project was BalssaSamuelson, when you issue the PR saying that your REMARK is ready, from a bash shell in a vanilla [XUBUNTARK](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual/Machine/VirtualBox) virtual machine, I would perform the following steps:

+	cd ~/GitHub
+	mkdir BalassaB
+	cd ~/BalassaB
     git clone https://github.com/BalassaB/REMARK.git
     cd REMARK/REMARKs/BalassaSamuelson
     ipython do_all.py
-    ipython do_min.py
-    ./make_paper.sh
+	./doEverything.sh

 Assuming all of those steps worked, I would then launch from the command line:

     jupyter notebook

-and I would look through the BalassaSamuelson Jupyter notebook.
+and I would see if the the BalassaSamuelson.ipynb Jupyter notebook works.

+Assuming that everything works, I will then grade your project on the criteria above; in particular, the crucial desiderata are about making it easy for other people to reproduce and understand your results (which requires good documentation).